Additional information on female genital mutilation cases

 Nurses and midwives must report female genital mutilation cases

-Nurses and midwives must at all times keep to the principles contained within The Code: Professional standards of practice and behaviour of nurses and midwives (2015) (the Code).
+Nurses and midwives must at all times keep to the principles contained within the Code.
 The Code states that nurses and midwives must take all reasonable steps to protect people who are vulnerable or at risk from harm, neglect or abuse.
 They must also have knowledge of and keep to the relevant laws and policies about protecting and caring for vulnerable people.

 A new mandatory reporting duty to report female genital mutilation (FGM) cases to the police has come into effect on 31 October 2015.
 The new duty applies where a nurse or midwife, in the course of their work, either: